rebazp/P3Quizgame/README.md

 ### Solved bugs

 - For a while I couldn't start the game properly.
 I fixed it by making changes in the new_game code.
+- When installing dependencies in requirements.txt IDE Codeanywhere installed several dependencies that wasn't necessary and made the deployment to Heroku impossible.
+I solved this by removing the unecessary ones and kept just the ones that are shown in the CI python module.

 ### Remaining bugs